Murad III: Consorts

-According to Üluçay, after the death of Murad III many of his concubines who became childless with Mehmed III's accession to the throne were remarried, along with those who had never given children to the sultan.
+After the death of Murad III many of his concubines who became childless when at his accession Mehmed had his half-brothers killed, and others who never had children by Murad, were remarried off to palace officials, such as door keepers, cavalry forces (bölük halkı), and sergeants (çavus).

 Sons

-Murad III had at least 25 known sons.
+Murad III had at least 27 known sons.

-On his death in 1595 Mehmed III, his eldest son and new sultan, executed the 19 half-brothers still alive and drowned seven pregnant concubines, fulfilling the Law of Fraticide.
+On Murad's death in 1595 Mehmed III, his eldest son and new sultan, son of Safiye Sultan, executed the 19 half-brothers still alive and drowned seven pregnant concubines, fulfilling the Law of Fraticide.

 Known sons of Murad III are: